aplteam/Tatin/docs/FirstStepsWithTatin.md

 For every package Tatin will establish a couple of constants.
 Because APL has no concept of constants, they are emulated via niladic functions.

-They are injected into a namespace `TatinVars` which in turn is injected into the `code` namespace.
+They are injected into a namespace `TatinVars` which in turn is injected into the top package namespace.

+I> Of course this means that theoretically there could be a name clash, but it is unlikely that the name `TatinVars` is used for anything else but Tatin, and even if so, as a developer you have the tools available to deal with that.

 Some of them always exist, some of them only under certain circumstances.